peterrobert/Building-with-Backgrounds-and-Gradients/README.md

 ### Usage
 Navigate to the project folder and open the index.html file in your favorite browser.
-You can also open it your favorite code editor and make changes as you wish.
+You can also open it on your favorite code editor and make changes as you wish.

 ## Authors